amycruz97/learn-tech-writing/README.md

 # A Self-Study Plan to Learn Tech Writing

 If you want to become a tech writer, you need to write tech docs!
-However, I know it's difficult to figure out how to get started, what you need to learn, and what resources to use.
-So I created this project-based self-study plan to help you:
+However, it's difficult to figure out how to get started, what you need to learn, and what resources to use.
+So I put together this project-based self-study plan to help you:

 - Learn what's tech writing and the tech writing process
 - Learn the common tech documents in the software industry (UI docs, user docs, developer docs)(documentation framework)